While there are a lot of “drinking water safe” hoses you can use with your Airstream, there are a lot of poor choices and only a few really good ones.

 So cheap hoses are really not cheap, because you’ll be replacing them every year or two.

 Another common weak spot with drinking water hoses is the fittings.
-There are four general types:
+There are three general types:

-- brass.
-Brass is traditional because it’s durable and non-corrosive, but brass also normally contains lead.
-This can leach into your water even when the hose is labeled “lead free”.
-To prevent this, some manufacturers cover the brass with nickel or chrome plating.
-This is an OK choice.
+- Brass.
+Brass is traditional because it’s durable and non-corrosive, but brass also often contained lead in the past.
+This can leach into your water.
+To prevent this, look for “lead-free brass” with nickel or chrome plating.
+This is a good choice.

 Personally, I get frustrated with hoses that stiffen up in the cold.
 When it’s chilly outside I don’t want to be wrestling to coil up the water hose.
 That’s why I like hoses that stay flexible in all temperatures.